ietf-wg-dmarc/draft-ietf-dmarc-failure-reporting/draft-ietf-dmarc-failure-reporting.md

 .# Abstract

-Domain-based Message Authentication, Reporting, and Conformance (DMARC) is a scalable mechanism by which a domain owner can request feedback about email messages using their domain in the From: address field.
+Domain-based Message Authentication, Reporting, and Conformance (DMARC) is a scalable mechanism by which a Domain Owner can request feedback about email messages using their domain in the From: address field.
 This document describes "failure reports," or "failed message reports", which provide details about individual messages that failed